NanoComp/meep/doc/docs/Materials.md

 Similarly for the relative permeability μ(**r**), for which dispersion, nonlinearity, and anisotropy are all supported as well.

 In this section, we describe the form of the equations and material properties that Meep can simulate.
-The actual user interface where these properties are specified in the simulation is described in the [User Interface](Python_User_Interface.md).
+The actual user interface where these properties are specified in the simulation is described in [Python User Interface](Python_User_Interface.md).

 [TOC]